setia1011/simbe/README.md

 ### SIMBE
-A blueprint of a SIMPLE BACKEND (Simbe) with the latest version of FastAPI, Pydantic, SQLAlchemy and Alembic.
+A blueprint of a SIMPLE BACKEND (Simbe) with the latest version of FastAPI, Pydantic, SQLAlchemy and Alembic

 ```
 simbe